civetweb/civetweb/docs/UserManual.md

 All filename arguments are either absolute or relative to the CivetWeb working directory (not the document root or the Lua script/page file).

-**IMPORTANT: CivetWeb does not send HTTP headers for Lua pages.
-Therefore, every Lua Page must begin with a HTTP reply line and headers**, like this:
+To serve a Lua Page, CivetWeb creates a Lua context.
+That context is used for all Lua blocks within the page.
+That means, all Lua blocks on the same page share the same context.
+If one block defines a variable, for example, that variable is visible in all blocks that follow.

+**Important note on HTTP headers:**

+Lua scripts MUST send HTTP headers themselves, e.g.:

+    mg.write('HTTP/1.0 200 OK\r\nContent-Type: text/html\r\n\r\n')

+Lua Server Pages CAN send HTTP reply headers, like this:

+    HTTP/1.0 200 OK
+    Content-Type: text/html

+    <html><body>
+      ... the rest of the web page ...

+or using Lua code:

     <? mg.write('HTTP/1.0 200 OK\r\nContent-Type: text/html\r\n\r\n') ?>
     <html><body>
       ... the rest of the web page ...

-To serve a Lua Page, CivetWeb creates a Lua context.
-That context is used for all Lua blocks within the page.
-That means, all Lua blocks on the same page share the same context.
-If one block defines a variable, for example, that variable is visible in all block that follow.
+or Lua Server Pages generating HTML content MAY skip the HTTP header lines.
+In this case, CivetWeb automatically creates a "200 OK"/"Content-Type: text/html" reply header.
+In this case, the document should start with "<!DOCTYPE html>" or "<html".

+Currently the extended "Kepler Syntax" is available only for text/html pages not sending their own HTTP headers.
+Thus, "Kepler Syntax" can only be used for HTML pages, while traditional CivetWeb syntax can be used to send a content-type header and generate any kind of file.

 ## Websockets for Lua
 CivetWeb offers support for websockets in Lua as well.
 In contrast to plain